 Omlab has 3dprinted large stackable building blocks, made with BuildMatterial, the circular building paste made out of waste water based resources.
 Together with Fillip Studios, the studio researches how Omlab’s 3D-printable waste material can give nature a chance to recover from nitrogen acidification (English info about Maacq Oase on ddw.nl).

-In 2021 and 2022 Omlab will work on improving the constructive ability of the BuildMatterial and several proof of concepts, together with a Dutch concrete company, partners and with the expertise of TNO (Rijksprogramma Emissieloos Bouwen (net zero carbon building)).
+In 2021 and 2022 Omlab works on improving the constructive ability of the BuildMatterial and several proof of concepts, together with a Dutch concrete company, partners and with the expertise of TNO (Rijksprogramma Emissieloos Bouwen (net zero carbon building)).

-Designer / inventor Huub Looze behind Restroom Number Two, 3dprinted wall of circular resources.
+Designer Huub Looze behind Restroom Number Two, 3dprinted wall of circular resources.

 Please browse through our growing collection of English posts.